 The APPL area includes one large sound booth for conducting listening tests in quiet environments, an adjacent room from which sounds delivered to the booth are controlled and experiments monitored, and an outside area in which experiments involving direct electrical stimulation of the implanted device are conducted.

 Summary of Research Program

 The long-term objective of our lab is to understand basic mechanisms underlying auditory processing by cochlear implant listeners.
 Our experiments include psychophysical measures of listeners’ sensitivity to single and multi-channel, steady-state and fluctuating electrical stimuli, measures of speech intonation and lexical tone recognition, and the recognition of degraded speech by both normally hearing and cochlear implanted individuals.
-New research centeres on i) effects of auditory-nerve degeneration on the coding of spectro-temporal aspects of the signal, and ii) potential beneficial effects of early implantation on auditory perception through the device.

 For Cochlear Implant Patients and Normally Hearing Participants